ShreyamShekhar/Paint/README.md

 # Simple Paint App

-This is a simple paint app made in python
+This is a simple paint app made in python.

 ## Installation